-We offer dialysis catheter placements so patients can receive dialysis treatment right away.
-There are several types of catheters, but they are typically flexible hollow tubes placed in a vein in the chest.
-A catheter may be placed while a fistula or graft is waiting to mature or when there is no other dialysis access available.
-When you've received a functional hemodialysis arteriovenous fistula or graft or it has matured, we will also safely remove your dialysis catheter.
+We offer dialysis catheter placement to give our patients immediate access to dialysis treatment.
+While there are several types of catheters, they are all typically flexible hollow tubes placed in a vein in the chest.
+A catheter may be placed while a fistula (graft) is waiting to mature or when there is no other dialysis access available.
+When a patient has received a functional hemodialysis arteriovenous fistula, or it has matured, we will also safely remove the dialysis catheter.

 Peritoneal Dialysis Catheter Placement and Repositioning

-Peritoneal dialysis is a process that uses the patient's peritoneum in the abdomen as a membrane across which fluids and dissolved substances are exchanged from the blood.
+Peritoneal dialysis is a process that uses the patient’s abdomen membrane lining as an access point across which fluids and dissolved substances are exchanged from the blood.
 Fluid is introduced through a permanent tube in the abdomen and is flushed out through regular exchanges.
-If it is determined that this is the best dialysis method for a patient, we will place what is called a peritoneal dialysis catheter.
+If it is determined that a permanent tube is the best dialysis method for a patient, we will place what is called a peritoneal dialysis catheter.

 The MILLER Procedure for Steal Syndrome

-Steal syndrome is a clinical condition caused by arterial insufficiency distal to the dialysis access (area furthest away from the access).
-Blood is diverted into the fistula or graft and away from the hand.
-To correct the balance of blood flow, we offer a banding technique, the Minimally Invasive Limited Ligation Endoluminal-assisted Revision (MILLER) procedure to accurately manipulate the access to the proper size and allow for even blood flow.
-This procedure uses an angioplasty balloon as a sizing dowel, allowing our physicians to band accesses to their desired diameter to treat steal syndrome and high-flow accesses.
+Steal syndrome is a clinical condition caused by blood being diverted into the fistula (graft) and away from the hand.
+To correct the balance of blood flow, we offer a banding technique — the Minimally Invasive Limited Ligation Endoluminal-assisted Revision (MILLER) procedure — to accurately manipulate the access to the proper size and allow for even blood flow.
+This procedure uses an angioplasty balloon as a sizing tool, allowing our physicians to band accesses to the correct diameter to treat Steal syndrome and restore high-flow access.